Strengthening the Next Generation

 Enrollment for the next Head Start class is advertised each year from June to September.
 Enrollment is limited to 20 students.
 Coquille Tribal members are given first priority, followed by other Native American children and non-native children.

 Kristina Simpson, Head Start Director

 One-Stop Shopping for Opportunity

 The Coquille Indian Tribe’s communitywide College and Career Fair is an ideal way to for teens to explore their future.
 At the 2016 event, more than 300 local high school students met local employers as well as representatives from Oregon colleges and universities.
-The 2017 event is scheduled for Wednesday, Oct.
-26, at The Mill Casino.
-It’s free to eighth-graders through high school seniors from all Coos County schools.
+The fair is free to eighth-graders through high school seniors from all Coos County schools.